ChrisDill/chrisdill.github.io/_posts/2021-07-10-instancing.md

 This post will be updated with more screenshots as the project improves.

-You can find the source for the project [here](https://github.com/ChrisDill/raylib-instancing).
+You can find the source for the project on [github](https://github.com/ChrisDill/raylib-instancing).

 ## Screenshots